francesco-innocenti/NN-Hessian-Papers/README.md

-[Sharp Minima Can Generalize For Deep Nets ](https://proceedings.mlr.press/v70/dinh17b): A popular paper showing that using the flatness or sharpness of minima as a measure of generalisation is problematic, since one can easily obtain models of equal generation but arbitrarily different curvature due to inherent network symmetries.
+[Sharp Minima Can Generalize For Deep Nets ](https://proceedings.mlr.press/v70/dinh17b): A popular paper showing that using the flatness or sharpness of minima as a measure of generalisation is problematic, since one can easily obtain models of equal generalisation but arbitrarily different curvature due to inherent network symmetries.

 [Vanishing Curvature and the Power of Adaptive Methods in Randomly Initialized Deep Networks